 By that night the inside of my elbow started hurting, but I simply thought it was a previous injury being aggravated in the cold weather.
 By the next morning I was concerned and went to the doctors.
 She gave me a prescription for two different types of antibiotics and told me that if they don’t kick in, that I would have to go to the hospital.
 I bought the antibiotics from the local pharmacy and took them as per her instructions as I didn’t like the idea of going to hospital.
 However, eventually it became clear that the antibiotics were not effective and that the infection had travelled up my arm, because the inside of the top of my arm started hurting.
 It felt as though I had been repeatedly punched in the arm.
 I went back to the doctors and was told to go straight to hospital.

-My lovely partner drove me into the hospital.
+And so I went to the hospital.
 I thought that they would just give me an antibiotic needle in my arm and send me back home.
 Instead, I had to have x-rays and was put on a drip.
 I was then anesthetised so that my hand could be operated on to have the infected flesh cut out and the surrounding tissue cleaned before it was stitched together.
 The doctors also whacked a clumsy plaster splint on me so that I couldn’t use my hand or get it wet.
 I had to endure three days of being tethered to a hospital bed via a drip that fed antibiotics into my arm at regular intervals.
 I was also made to have my arm elevated in a sling to reduce the swelling from the operation.
 After I was finally released from my hospital imprisonment, I was sent home with another two types of oral antibiotics, painkillers and my arm still in the plaster splint was put into a sling.
 Yes, all of this over a little cat bite.

 Obviously, this incident was entirely my own fault.
 Enzo, alike myself was overwhelmed with the circumstances that we faced through the loss of our best friend.
 Like us, cats also feel emotions, such as grief and confusion when they loose someone they love, or experience stress when their environment suddenly changes.